-CLASS DV_QUANTITY Inherit DV_MEASURABLE Attributes Signature Meaning magnitude: Double numeric magnitude of the quantity. units: String Attribute representing stringified units. precision: Integer precision to which the value of the quantity is expressed, in terms of number of significant figures.
-The value 0 implies an integral quantity. diff_type: DV_QUANTITY Difference type for DV_QUANTITY Functions Signature Meaning is_integral: Boolean True if precision = 0; quantity represents an integral number. prefix '-': like Current Negated version of current object, such as used for representing a difference, e.g. a weight loss. + is_strictly_comparable_to (other: like Current): Boolean require units_equivalent(units, other.units) Test if two instances are strictly comparable by ensuring that the measured property is the same, achieved using the Measurement service function units_equivalent .
-Invariants Precision_valid: precision >= 0
+CLASS DV_QUANTITY Functions Signature Meaning is_integral: Boolean True if precision = 0; quantity represents an integral number. (effected) is_strictly_comparable_to (other: like Current): Boolean require units_equivalent(units, other.units) Test if two instances are strictly comparable by ensuring that the measured property is the same, achieved using the Measurement service function units_equivalent .
+Invariants Precision_valid: precision >= -: Units_valid: units /= void Ī